Sewing for Charity: What to Know in 2022

 The pattern was added to your Sewing Patterns.

-COVID-19 has made 2021 a difficult year.
+COVID-19 has made the past few years difficult.
 Many people have found comfort in their projects and have hit an all-time high on the amount of sewing they've managed to get done.

 If you're one of those sewists then it can be a great idea to use your amazing skill to help out those in need.

 With this page, Sewing for Charity: What to Know in 2022, we're going over everything you need to know before donating, where to donate, and what projects to sew.

-Face masks are also still a big part of 2021 and a great way to help out in your local communities, but they're not the only way.
+Face masks are also still a big part of the current state and a great way to help out in your local communities, but they're not the only way.
 There are tons of different charities that are always looking for donations from all sewists, from beginner to advanced.

 This guide will explain the types of places that need the most help right now and could use your efforts.
 We've also provided a collection of different national charities that are accepting donations of all kinds so you're sure to find something that sparks a desire to help in you.